viksri98/i3blocks/README.md

 ## volume.sh
 Gets the volume as a percentage using amixer (CURRENTLY BROKEN)

+## ram.sh
+Gets the free memory using free

 ## config
 The config file for i3blocks, look here for how to use each script.